NOONIE FORTIN

 10 Jul 91:

 USAR LT Lorraine Kerstin Lawton from West Lafayette, IN died in a traffic accident when the four-wheel truck she was driving struck a bus on the road between Dhahran and Khobar Towers.
 Lorraine was the only 123rd ARCOM fatality.
 A member of the 21st TAACOM (CA), and a Ph.D. candidate in Comparative Literature at Purdue University Lorraine was completing research for her dissertation at the University of Grenoble in France when she was activated.
 She served as the Assistant Secretary of the General Staff of the 22d SUPCOM and as Commander, Headquarters, Headquarters Company, 3rd Personnel Group (Prov).
 She was awarded the Bronze Star for her performance during Operation Desert Storm and buried with full military honors on July 19.
 Purdue University conferred a posthumous Ph.D. to her in May 1992 based on her published scholarly research written in English, French and Italian.
 Her family and friends have endowed THE LORRAINE K. LAWTON AWARD a yearly $1000 academic prize in her memory.
+This award ceased for awhile but is going to be restarted soon.

-• Recently I heard from USAR COL Pete Ciolfi (Ret) about Lorraine.
+I heard from USAR COL Pete Ciolfi (Ret) about Lorraine.
 She had borrowed his jeep one day.
 He showed me where to find the photo of her as well as telling me that LTG Gus Pagonis wrote a book about their time in the Gulf and it might contain more info about Lorraine since she worked in G1 with him.

-• I received some additional information about LT Lawton from Rita Hawkins and thought I'd share that here: Lorrie was often called "Bubbles" behind her back.
+I received some additional information about LT Lawton from Rita Hawkins and thought I'd share that here: Lorrie was often called "Bubbles" behind her back.
 The nickname reflected her effervescent personality.
 She died wearing boots I traded with her in the HQS, 22d SUPCOM parking lot.
 She was wearing 2 pairs of socks with her desert boots, as they were too wide and a size too big.
 I had gotten a pair of boots in her size, I'd hoped to trade with someone.
 When she heard about it, she cornered me in the parking lot.
 She was all apologetic about the boots having been worn.
 I was grateful, as they were already broken in for me.
 She had the honor of being the first military woman to ever enter the gym at King Abdul Aziz Air Force Base and was responsible for having the Saudi's allow women to use the facilities for limited hours.
 Though, we had to enter the gym through the back door.
 Being there meant taking a shower...INDOORS.
 It was heavenly!

 2 May 91: